- Part 1- The examination

 - Drink plenty of fluids as instructed to prevent dehydration.

-- Continue to take your regular medication.
+- Continue to take your regular medication with the exception of Iron tablets

 - Use extra precautions if you take the oral contraceptive.